Driver Licenses For Individuals With Legal Presence

 - Must cancel any existing ID card by completing the Request for Cancellation or Surrender of Driver License or Identification Card (DL 142).

-- If applicable, pay a $35 application fee.
+- If applicable, pay an application fee.

 - Does not need to complete a knowledge or vision test unless indicated on the Driver License record.